terraform-google-modules/terraform-example-foundation/2-environments/README.md

 commands.
 The `-T` flag is needed for Linux, but causes problems for MacOS.

 **Note 2:** A folder for [Assured Workloads environments](https://cloud.google.com/assured-workloads/docs/create-folder) is created in the production environment.
 The ID of the folder created is in the `assured_workload_parent_folder_id` output of the production environment.
+If you will not use Assured Workloads, you can ignore this folder.
-To use Assured Workloads complete the Assured Workloads folder onboarding [form](https://cloud.google.com/assured-workloads/docs/create-folder#create_a_new_folder) and after receiving confirmation follow the instructions for your build environment to create a workload.
+To use Assured Workloads, complete the Assured Workloads folder onboarding [form](https://cloud.google.com/assured-workloads/docs/create-folder#create_a_new_folder) using the folder created and **after** receiving a confirmation email, follow the instructions for your build environment to create an assured workload project.
 **Assured Workload is a paid service.** see **Pricing** section in the [documentation](https://cloud.google.com/assured-workloads).

 ### Deploying with Cloud Build